geekan/MetaGPT-docs/src/en/guide/use_cases/agent/ml_engineer.md

               - constant
           fill_value:
             type: int
-            description: "fill_value is used to replace all occurrences of missing_values"
+            description: 'fill_value is used to replace all occurrences of missing_values'
             default: null
         required:
           - features
     fit:
-      description: "Fit the FillMissingValue model."
+      description: 'Fit the FillMissingValue model.'
       parameters:
         properties:
           df:
             type: DataFrame
-            description: "The input DataFrame."
+            description: 'The input DataFrame.'
         required:
           - df
     transform:
-      description: "Transform the input DataFrame with the fitted model."
+      description: 'Transform the input DataFrame with the fitted model.'
       parameters:
         properties:
           df:
             type: DataFrame
-            description: "The input DataFrame."
+            description: 'The input DataFrame.'
         required:
           - df
       returns:
         df:
           type: DataFrame
-          description: "The transformed DataFrame."
+          description: 'The transformed DataFrame.'
     fit_transform:
-      description: "Fit and transform the input DataFrame."
+      description: 'Fit and transform the input DataFrame.'
       parameters:
         properties:
           df:
             type: DataFrame
-            description: "The input DataFrame."
+            description: 'The input DataFrame.'
         required:
           - df
       returns:
         df:
           type: DataFrame
-          description: "The transformed DataFrame."
+          description: 'The transformed DataFrame.'
 ```

 #### Step 2: (Optional) Customizing the Schema File

 If you wish to customize the schema file, you can do so in the following two ways:

 1. Specify the `schema_path` when using the `@register_tool` decorator, for example: